xpqz/documentation/language-reference/docs/language-reference-guide/the-i-beam-operator/a-z/create-data-binding-source.md

 #### Binding a Vector of Namespaces

 In this case, `Y` specifies the name of a variable that contains a vector of refs to namespaces.
-In this case, the result `R` is of type `Dyalog.Data.DataBoundCollectionHandler` which is suitable for binding to a WPF property that requires  an `IEnumerable` implementation, such as the  ItemsSource property of the `DataGrid`.
+In this case, the result `R` is of type Dyalog.Data.DataBoundCollectionHandler which is suitable for binding to a WPF property that requires  an IEnumerable implementation, such as the  ItemsSource property of the DataGrid.

 Each namespace in `Y` represents one of a collection of  instances of an object, which exports a particular set of properties for binding purposes.
 For example, `Y` could specify a wine database where each namespace represents a different wine, and each namespace contains the same set of variables that contain the name, price (and so forth) of each wine.